 - Jeff & Betty Fredin

 - Donna Torkelson

 Did you know that for every dollar spent on a wellness program, the average medical cost DECREASES by $3.27?
 Are you looking to reduce your employees’ health care costs and help make an impact on their health?

 Windom Area Health is partnering with Community Wellness Partners to offer its Wellness Works collaborative.
 This FREE educational program will give your organization the foundational tools to incorporate sustainable changes through workplace policies, systems, and environments while focusing on the areas of physical activity, healthy eating, tobacco cessation, breastfeeding support and MORE.

-If you or your organization is interested in learning more about this program, contact Amber Hughes at (507) 831-0671.
+If you or your organization is interested in learning more about this program, contact Jessica Schmit at (507) 831-0671.